 *Tier 1: Applicant is currently working and is required by his or her hiring agency to be certified.

 *Tier 2: Applicant has received an offer of employment by their hiring agency upon successful completion of training and certification.
-(This includes vocational rehab sponsorship)

 Tier 3: Applicant will market him/herself as a CPS after meeting all requirements, including passing the exam.
 (This includes Vocational Rehabilitation support)